ppanero/docs-invenio-rdm/docs/reference/metadata.md

 The date when the resource was or will be made publicly available.

 The field is compatible *5.
 PublicationYear* in DataCite.
-In case of time intervals the earlist date
+In case of time intervals the earliest date.

 Format:

-The string must be be formatted according to [Extended Date Time Format (EDTF)](http://loc.gov/standards/datetime/) Level.
+The string must be be formatted according to [Extended Date Time Format (EDTF)](http://loc.gov/standards/datetime/) Level 0.
 Only a *"Date"* or a *"Time Interval"* is supported.
 A *"Date and Time"* is not supported.
 Following are examples of valid values:

 - Date:
     - ``2020-11-10`` - a complete ISO8601 date.